Anderson Bowen: Racing career

 In 2012, Bowen would run the full schedule of the JEGS/CRA All-Stars Tour, he would win the final race of the year at Watermelon Capital Speedway on his way to finish third in the final points standings whilst also winning rookie of the year honors.

 On December 18, 2012, it was announced that Bowen would make select starts for Cunningham Motorsports in both the ARCA Racing Series and the NASCAR K&N Pro Series East with Paul Andrews as his crew chief.
 In his ARCA debut at Mobile International Speedway, he would start and finish third, and in his East series debut, he would start on the pole at the first Iowa Speedway event, but would finish eleventh.
 He would remain with the team in 2014, competing in four ARCA events with a best finish of fourth at Mobile, and competing in two races with the team in the East series with a best finish of seventeenth at New Hampshire Motor Speedway.
 He would also make a one-off start for Venturini Motorsports in the No. 25 Toyota at Dover Motor Speedway, where he would finish 26th due to a crash.

 Bowen has not competed in any professional racing series since 2015.

 Personal life

-Bowen is currently the manager of Walker Anderson Homes, a company that his family partially owns.
+Bowen is currently the managing member of Walker Anderson Homes, a company that he owns with his family.